GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/docs/CompositionalMultiphaseFlow.rst

 in the section about :doc:`/coreComponents/constitutive/docs/Constitutive`.

-To summarize, the compositional multiphase flow solver assembles a set of :math:`n_c+1` equations, i.e., :math:`n_c` mass conservation equations and one volume constraint equation.
+To summarize, the compositional multiphase flow solver assembles a set of :math:`n_c+1` equations in each element, i.e., :math:`n_c` mass conservation equations and one volume constraint equation.
 A separate module discussed in the :doc:`/coreComponents/constitutive/docs/Constitutive` is responsible for the enforcement of the thermodynamic equilibrium at each nonlinear iteration.